ray-project/ray/doc/source/ray-core/examples/using-ray-with-pytorch-lightning.rst

 Using the same examples above, you can run distributed training on a multi-node cluster with just a couple simple steps.

-First, use Ray's :ref:`Cluster Launcher <ref-cluster-quick-start>` to start a Ray cluster:
+First, use Ray's :ref:`Cluster Launcher <ref-cluster-getting-started>` to start a Ray cluster:

 .. code-block:: bash